JA Business Week

 What is JA Business Week?

 During this one-week “crash-course” in business, high school students meet new friends from across Colorado, live on a college campus, work with local companies on an “Apprentice”-style project, learn how local business got their start, and find out more about themselves and their future.
+To learn more about JA Business Week, read the Colorado Parent article about JA Business Week titled Teens Focus on the Future.

 Where: Johnson & Wales University Campus, Denver, CO